rBaun/bankingUI/README.md

 - [ ] Add support for different currencies
 - [ ] Notify customers about transactions and account changes

+# Folder Structure
+The standalone feature makes modules redundant and I want to experiment with a different kind of folder structure.
+The goal here is to abstract different responsibilites into different folders, such that different types of UI work can be separated.
+E.g. the layout/structure of a page should not be defined for a feature, since this will limit the number of possibilites.
+The page component should not rely on specific routes, since this will limit the possibilites, etc.

+## The `features` Folder
+The features folder should only contain relevant functionality for the feature.
+Ideally, it would use a mix of presentable components from the `shared` folder, which will be predesigned making it easier and faster to implement features.
+In case a presentable component does not already exist, then a new one is to be created inside the shared folder, such that any upcoming features can benefit from the presentable component.
+Note that this also includes any styling.
+We want the features to be independent of structure/layout on the page, since it's not relevant for the feature.

+## The `shared` Folder
+Any services, components, directives or other functionality that is used in multiple components or can be used in multiple components should be placed inside of this folder.

+## The `routes` Folder
+This folder will contain all the route configurations for the project.
+Ideally, there should be a file for each page component.

+## The `pages` Folder
+This folder will contain the components that represents pages in the project.
+The page components is responsible for the layout/structure of a page and will ideally use feature component(s) to provide content for the page.

 # Authentication
 This project is initially created using JWT for authentication purposes, but in case a different authentication is required, then this can be changed.